Ben216k/Patched-Sur/README.md

 #### How do I choose a my own installer?

 To choose a different installer that you already have downloaded, click `View Other Versions`.
-Then, click `Find an Installer` and navigate to the InstallAssistant.pkg or Install macOS Big Sur Beta.app file you would like to use.
+Then, click `Find an Installer` and navigate to the InstallAssistant.pkg or Install macOS Big Sur.app file you would like to use.

 #### How would I update macOS?
 (Not in current release)